 A. Everyone 12 and older in the U.S. is now eligible to get a COVID-19 vaccine.
 Check with your local health department to find out how to make an appointment.

 Q. After I get a vaccine, can I stop social distancing and wearing a mask?

-A. You can drop your mask and stop distancing, except where required by law or regulation.
+A. You can drop your mask and stop distancing in some instances.
+But if COVID-19 rates are high in your area, you should keep masking up in public indoor spaces.
+And you should follow all local laws and regulations.
 For instance, you still need to wear a mask on public transportation and if required by local businesses.

 To learn more about specific vaccines, visit our Coronavirus health topic center.